sagemathinc/cocalc/src/README.md

 npm run hub
 ```

-That will ensure the latest version of the hub Typescript and Coffeescript gets compiled, will quit any running hubs and projects, and start a new hub running, showing the log files.
+That will ensure the latest version of the hub Typescript and Coffeescript gets compiled, and start a new hub running in the foreground logging what is happening to the console _**and also logging to files in**_ `data/logs/hub` .
+Hit Control+C to terminate this server.

 ## Starting the database